somphene/somphene.github.io/log/_posts/2020-05-05-01-empirical-observations-on-language.md

 I ended the investigation into thinking with the following observations:

+* Mental processes may be reduced to two fundamental processes- thought and abstraction.

 * Thought is division.
-Thought is capturing observations by naming.
+Thinking is representing observations in particular form, ie. Language.
+Thought captures observations by naming.
 Creating Boundaries is needed to name things.
-Specifying something needs boundaries, for example, to say something about "this" needs creation of a boundary which separates "this" from the rest.
+Specifying something needs boundaries.
+For example, to say something about "this" needs creation of a boundary which separates "this" from the rest.
 In the case of Real Numbers, we can talk about positive numbers only if we create a boundary stating that everything else is negative.
 These boundaries need not be geometric.
 Mental structures or abstractions such as triangles can be distinguished from squares without having a geometric space in which triangles lie on one side of the boundary and the squares on the other side, but one forms equivalence relations to define partitions among all Polygons which separate the triangles from the sqaures.
 Such partitions are what we would consider as boundaries.
-In this sense, mental thoughts or structures are all just creation of boundaries.
+In this sense, mental thoughts (or structures) are all just creation of boundaries.

-* One may restate the above point as: thought is "dualistic" since in creating a boundary one has created two sides.
+* One may restate the above point as: thought is "dualistic", since in creating a boundary implies creation of two sides.
 Positive numbers exist only if negative numbers exist.
 In looking at one side, one misses out on the other.

-* Division (Thought) destroys symmetry.
+Division (Thought) destroys symmetry.
 The same object gets divided into two distingushable objects.
 Thought (Naming) distinguishes the two.
 For example, at one point, there's only a single body but when it gets separated by physical division, we name one as Parent and the other as child.
 The symmetry breaking is spontaneous.
 Parent and Child both come into existence simultaneously.

 * Abstraction is the reverse of thinking.
 Abstarction is dissolving the boundaries that were created by thought.

-This may be an incomplete model of thinking.
-There may be much more finer observations about thought and in that case, we would like to focus only on these two operations involving mental structures.
-To avoid much debate away from the focus of this write up, we introduce two new terms.
-Let us call the process of creating boundaries as 'Differentiation' and the process of dissolving them as 'Integration'.
-Note that the capital D and I respectively are used to distinguish the terms from the corresponding operations used in Mathematics, which we will later show happen to be particular cases of the former.
+There may be much more finer observations about mental process and to avoid overcomplications, we would like to focus only on these two operations involving mental structures- thought and abstraction as explained above.
+To avoid much debate away from the focus of this write up, we introduce two new terms to replace thought and abstraction.
+Let us call the process of creating boundaries (thought) as 'Differentiation' and the process of dissolving them (abstraction) as 'Integration'.
+Note that the capital D and I respectively are used to distinguish the terms from the corresponding operations used in the Language of Mathematics, which we will later be seen to be particular cases of the former.

 ### Consequences

 * This thinking about thinking helped me to distinguish between psychological time and physical time.
 We can get caught up in mental structures for a long physical time.
 For example, while  in a lecture, I may be Differentiating (creating mental boundaries) to represent Vector Spaces as a mental structure while the professor moves ahead with other geometric concepts in front of my eyes.
 Similarly, even though the examples that represent vector spaces may be clear to me, it may take time to Integrate (abstract by dissolving boundaries) how these examples all belong to the same 'concept of a vector space'.
 Thereby, mental progress in time may be slower than physical progress in time.
+Hence I claim that psychological Time is emergent from structure.
+Differentiation and Integration are what create time.
+Only when one needs to Differentiate (represent something in a relatively rigid form) or Integrate (abstract out to relatively less rigid form), does one need time.
+This implies that observers with different Languages have different pyschological time.
+What one records as Past depends on the Language in which one represents observations.
+For example: The memories of small sized organisms will be different than the memories of a human sized organism even if they are shown the same objects.

-* In the absence of these boundaries, there is no specific thing to think about.
-Hence, we need structures to say something specific that is within our thinking.
+* In the absence of boundaries, there is no specific thing to think about.
+We need structures (formed by boundaries) to represent observations.

-* Much later I was told about Chomsky's insight that cognitive biases are a limitation but in fact it is this limitation that help us to see the world in the way we do.
-I understand it now in terms of the need for boundaries (mental structures).
 Without these mental structures, there is no thinking, and hence there cannot be any psychological time.
 Time requires two distinguishable states for change to happen.
 This can take place only if there are divisions.
 In a space without divisions, there is no time since there is only one thing.
 One may say that Differentiation creates time whereas Integration collapses it.

 * The investigation started with me trying to eliminate my ignorance but ended with me realizing the importance of ignorance.
 Unless we ignore something, we cannot think about something specific.
 Instead of trying to get rid of conditioning and dissolve boundaries, we must create the right strucutres by Differentiation and dissolve the unnecessary ones by Integration until we find the structure that is compatible with the specific thing that we want to observe.
 On the other hand, in knowing something specific, we also gain insight into what we have ignored.
 By knowing positive we know what is negative, by knowing light we know what is darkness.
 The differences come about only because of this division.
 If there were no two enemies, there would be no battle.

-* The question about the nature of the self cannot be known by thinking since there is division between the object and the pbserver.
+* The question about the nature of the self cannot be known by thinking since there is division between the object and the observer.
 Whatever is observed cannot be the observer.
 The self is the observer which is beyond any observation.

 * Complete Integration dissolves all boundaries which causes end of thinking and hence end of time.
 In absence of any duality, there is only one.
 Nothing changes because there is nothing else to change to.
 In the absence of all boundaries there is ultimate symmetry.
 This cannot be captured by thinking because it is always specific.
 Hence there is no way to experience and/or record it.
 Complete Integration is not a finite psychological time process since dissolving all boundaries implies going beyond time.

 * Boundaries in mental Structures create psychological Time and vice versa.
 In this sense, Structures and Time are dual notions just as positive and negative are.
-Integration gives rise to a unified notion of Structuretime (this is similar to, but not the notion of spacetime referred to in General Relativity).
+Integration of Structures and Time gives rise to a unified notion of Structuretime (this is similar to, but not the notion of spacetime referred to in General Relativity).

 ### Structure and Language